Today we celebrate the document that embodies the American spirit and ideals.

 Anti-Federalist sentiments ran equally high, however, and in New York, a series of essays penned under the pseudonym “Cato” began appearing, assailing the Constitution for the strong central government it established.

 A counter offensive was undertaken by Alexander Hamilton and John Jay, with the help of James Madison.
 Before the end of 1787, the first of the Federalist Papers would be published.
 The 85 essays, most penned by Hamilton, examined the failings of the Articles of Confederation, and building the case for a strong central government.
 Thomas Jefferson later called the Federalist Papers the “best commentary on the principles of government ever written.”
-(Now would be an excellent time to reread them, but who am I to assign you homework?)

 The fight was not over.
 By January 1788, only five of the nine states needed for ratification had voted to do so – Pennsylvania, Delaware, Connecticut, Georgia and New Jersey.
 The ratifying convention in Massachusetts did not ratify until the addition of a Bill of Rights.